DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

-To address the scalability issue of DR methods, data points can be re-positioned into a \textit{grid} such that no images overlap and the grid fills the entire screen (\autoref{fig:summary}C)~\cite{karpathy2014tsnegrid,tsnegrid,hilasaca2019distance}.
-The grid-based method is a popular way to represent image collections~\cite{zahalka2014towards,bederson2001photomesa}, and it has also been widely used by the ML community; many computational notebooks for image classification often begin by showing a sample of images as a grid~\cite{kerastutorial}.
-The combination of the grid and t-SNE methods effectively use 2-D space to organize images for exploration, but is still severely limited by the scale of the dataset.
+To scale up DR methods for large image datasets, data points can be re-positioned into a \textit{grid} such that no images overlap and the grid fills the entire screen (\autoref{fig:summary}C)~\cite{karpathy2014tsnegrid,tsnegrid,hilasaca2019distance}.
+It is inspired by a common approach to visualizing image collections---displaying images as a grid~\cite{zahalka2014towards,bederson2001photomesa}.
+This is also the case for ML image datasets.
+Many tutorials for image classification begin by displaying a sample of images as a grid~\cite{kerastutorial}.
+While the combination of the grid and t-SNE methods effectively use 2-D space, it is still severely limited by the size of the image datasets.
 Adding interactions may help, but the use of \textit{semantic zooming} is not straightforward for the gridified version of t-SNE.
-This is because optimization algorithms (e.g., Jonker-Volgenant~\cite{jv1987jv,tsnegrid}) were applied that distort the original space, which means the before-zoom and after-zoom versions may present very different sets of images.
+This is because optimization algorithms were applied that distort the original space~\cite{jv1987jv,tsnegrid}, which means the before-zoom and after-zoom versions may present very different sets of images.

 In this paper, we present \name{}, a novel interactive visualization for exploring large-scale image datasets by adapting treemaps, a well-known visualization technique. \name{} effectively organizes images using hierarchical clustering algorithms and displays the hierarchical structure with an interactive treemap.
 A set of image clusters provides an overview of a dataset, and users can interactively zoom into the clusters to investigate sub-clusters in the hierarchy. \autoref{fig:teaser} illustrates an example.
 It initially displays eight clusters, each showing a sample of images whose size is proportional to the total number of images in that cluster.
 Unlike traditional treemaps, the number of image clusters showing can be dynamically changed by the user to customize the level of abstraction.
 Furthermore, clicking on a cluster will zoom (\autoref{fig:teaser}C) into that cluster to reveal and fill the space with sub-clusters.